In the market for a diamond, jewelry, or engagement ring? You may want to look at Zales and utilize their military discount.

 Zales offers a 10% discount on purchases to members of the armed forces.

 This discount is available right through the year, however, it’s not clear if it’s valid at all Zales stores or not, or if the discount will continue in future years.

 Zales also offers exclusive military and service themed custom jewelry.
 Army, Navy, Marine, Air Force and even Coast Guard members and their families will appreciate these themed pendants, bracelets, watches, and more.

 Outside of dedicated military discounts, Zales frequently offers sales of up to 50% off on select rings, necklaces, earrings, bracelets, and other jewelry.

-Shop Online Discounts and Military Themed Jewelry at Zales
+Shop Online Discounts on Engagement Rings, Necklaces, Earrings, Watches, and more Jewelry at Zales.com

 Does the Discount Work with Coupon Codes?